lpmi-13/k3s-remotelab/CICD_IMPLEMENTATION.md

 The CI/CD pipeline enables the following workflow:

 1. **Developer pushes code** to Gitea repository
-2. **Gitea Actions** automatically builds and tests the application
+2. **Gitea Actions** automatically tests the application
-3. **Docker image** is built and pushed to Gitea's container registry
+3. **Container image** is pulled from ghcr.io/lpmi-13/k3s-remotelab-django and pushed to Gitea's container registry
 4. **ArgoCD Image Updater** detects the new image
 5. **ArgoCD** automatically deploys the updated application to Kubernetes